Ballade (classical music): Collaborative piano ballades

-The piano has also been used in works featuring other instruments, as well as voice.
+The ballade has also been used in works featuring multiple instruments.
 For example, Robert Schumann, a romantic composer and husband of Clara Schumann, wrote a set of two songs, Balladen, Op.
 122 (1852–53) which were written for piano and voice.
 Claude Debussy, a later composer, also wrote for piano and voice with his Trois ballades de François Villon (Lesure number, 1910).

-Works for piano and orchestra also bearing the title "ballade" have been written.
+Works for piano and orchestra also bearing the title "ballade" have been published.
 These include Fauré's Ballade, Op.
-19, which was written in 1881, and Charles Koechlin's Ballade for piano and orchestra, Op.
-50, written between 1911–1919.
-This work also exists as a solo work for piano.
+19, which was written in 1881 together with its version for solo piano, Charles Koechlin's Ballade for piano and orchestra, Op.
+50, conceived between 1911 and 1919, and Germaine Tailleferre's Ballade, composed in 1920.